 - Monday, September 2 – Labor Day

-- Monday, October 14 – Columbus Day (for staff training , Bookmobile not on the road)
+- Monday, October 14 – Columbus Day (for staff training, Bookmobile not in service)

 - Thursday, November 28 – Thanksgiving Day

-- Tuesday, December 24 – Christmas Eve – Day
+- Tuesday, December 24 – Christmas Eve – all day

 - Wednesday, December 25 – Christmas Day